overture-stack/lyric/packages/data-model/docs/README.md

 - `dictionary`: A JSONB column that stores the full dictionary schema as a JSON object.
 This schema defines the fields, data types, relationships, and validation rules required for data submissions, providing a flexible and easily accessible format for schema definitions.

 > [!NOTE]
-> Creating a new dictionary requires a [Lectern](https://github.com/overture-stack/lectern) as a Data Dictionary Management Service.
+> Creating a new dictionary requires [Lectern](https://github.com/overture-stack/lectern) as a Data Dictionary Management Service.

 ### - `dictionary_categories`